Papershine/ubcworkday-calendar-by-term/README.md

 ## Installation

+Install directly from the Chrome Extension store at https://chromewebstore.google.com/detail/ubc-workday-calendar-by-t/hndfdmodlnjnpkihhmjaldminehkphbm

-To install this project, clone the repository, then load the unpacked extension onto Chrome through the manage extensions settings interface.
+To install this project manually, clone the repository, then load the unpacked extension onto Chrome through the manage extensions settings interface.
 This option is only enabled when developer mode has been turned on in the Chrome extension settings.

 ## Issues & Requests